PaulBernier/factom-storage/doc/factom-storage.md

 * version: version of factom-storage used to store the file.
 Will be used to recover the file if multiple versions (with different storage scheme) are introduced
 * filename: original filename.
 Used when recovering the file
 * size: size of the file.
 Mostly indicative, used as an extra validation check (but signature would already cover that)
 * file hash: sha512 of the file.
-It's used as a nonce when doing signing operations in order to protect against replay attacks
 * publicKey: EdDSA ed25519 public key corresponding to the private key used to sign the file and all the parts
 * signature: ed25519 signature of the whole file